Sofia-Ortega/ElectronAndReact/README.md

     Note: run this command in directory you want to project to show up in

 - **cd ElectronAndReact**

-    cd into whatever the repository is called - I believe it will be called ElectronAndReact
+    Travel in your terminal into whatever the repository is called - I believe it will be called ElectronAndReact

 - **yarn install**